 Recently, we have seen another outbreak of measles in the United States.
-LA County currently has about 7 reported cases of measles, many of which are due to students returning from traveling abroad.
+LA County currently has about 7 reported cases of measles.
+Many of these are students returning from traveling abroad.
 In addition, there may have been some exposure to measles recently at the Long Beach airport.
-If you traveled through LB airport between March 30th and April 7th, you may have been exposed to measles.
+If you traveled through the Long Beach airport between March 30th and April 7th, you may have been exposed to measles.

 According to the CDC, “from January 1 to April 26, 2019, 704** individual cases of measles have been confirmed in 22 states.
 This is an increase of 78 cases from the previous week.
 This is the greatest number of cases reported in the U.S. since 1994 and since measles was declared eliminated in 2000.”

-These outbreaks are largely due to the highly contagious nature of measles and to travelers bringing measles back to the United States.
-The disease is then spread through pockets of the community who have not been vaccinated.
-Ideally, most of the population should be immunized in order to protect the few who are not (typically immunocompromised individuals).
+These outbreaks are due to the highly contagious nature of measles and to travelers bringing measles back to the United States.
+The disease is spread through pockets of the community who have not been vaccinated.
+Ideally, most of the population should be immunized in order to protect unvaccinated people.
+Unvaccinated people are typically immunocompromised individuals.
 This is the phenomenon of herd immunity, where communities of people are able to remain largely protected from the spread of disease.

 If you know you are traveling to an area where you’ll be exposed to measles, it is important that you make sure you’re vaccinated first.

 This live measles virus isn’t like the one your grandparents or your great grandparents got.
 Because we’ve done such a good job vaccinating our kids, the current measles virus is much more potent.
 Essentially, you can consider it to be a superbug.

 - Places in the world where measles is still common (parts of Europe, Asia, Africa, and the Pacific)